mbruel/ngPost/README.md

 	-n or -connection  : number of NNTP connections

 Examples:
-  - with config file: ngPost -c ~/.ngPost -m "password=qwerty42"  -i /tmp/file1 -i /tmp/file2 -i /tmp/folderToPost1 -i /tmp/folderToPost2
+  - with config file: ngPost -c ~/.ngPost -m "password=qwerty42" -f ngPost@nowhere.com -i /tmp/file1 -i /tmp/file2 -i /tmp/folderToPost1 -i /tmp/folderToPost2
-  - with all params:  ngPost  -t 1 -m "password=qwerty42" -m "metaKey=someValue" -h news.newshosting.com -P 443 -s -u user -p pass -n 30 -f ngPost@nowhere.com  -g "alt.binaries.test,alt.binaries.misc" -a 64000 -i /tmp/folderToPost -o /tmp/folderToPost.nzb
+  - with all params:  ngPost -t 1 -m "password=qwerty42" -m "metaKey=someValue" -h news.newshosting.com -P 443 -s -u user -p pass -n 30 -f ngPost@nowhere.com             -g "alt.binaries.test,alt.binaries.test2" -a 64000 -i /tmp/folderToPost -o /tmp/folderToPost.nzb

 If you don't provide the output file (nzb file), we will create it in the nzbPath with the name of the last file or folder given in the command line. so in the first example above, the nzb would be: /tmp/folderToPost2.nzb
 </pre>

 ### Portable release (Linux)
 if you don't want to build it and install the dependencies, you can also the portable release that includes everything.<br/>